Frames of iterations and vector-valued model spaces: Unilateral orbits

-In short, what Corollary \ref{coro1} says, is that every frame of iterations of a set of functions by a bounded operator in a Hilbert space can be represented as a frame of iterations of the compression of the shift of a model space of an appropiate Hardy space.
+In short, what Corollary \ref{coro1} says is that every frame formed by iterations of a bounded operator applied to a countable set of a Hilbert space can be represented as a frame of iterations of a model operator.